• Skip to primary navigation

 7 small sausages in a black cast-iron skillet.
 Fake fried eggs, hoagie rolls, ketchup, and mustard are around it.

-• Sandwich – Serve it on a hot dog or Italian bread roll and top with vegan coleslaw or veggies and a dressing of your choice.
+Consider serving them on hot dog or Italian bread rolls and top them with vegan coleslaw or veggies and a dressing of your choice.
 Or, make them into wraps!
+They also taste great alongside some vegan BBQ sauce or vegan nacho cheese sauce for an easy dipping appetizer.

 7 small sausages in a black cast-iron skillet.
 A Fork is pierced in one of them.
 Fake fried eggs, hoagie rolls, ketchup, and mustard are around it.